Are you looking for powerful public speaking tips to improve your presentation skills?

 If you keep doing this with each of the words, you will soon see that it changes the entire meaning of the sentence.

 This is important because people feel your intention when you speak, way more than they actually listen to the words you're using.

-So a good exercise is to practise this out loud, or even record yourself, and say the sentence multiple ways until you can clearly hear the difference between the phrasing of the different words.
+So a good exercise is to practice this out loud, or even record yourself, and say the sentence multiple ways until you can clearly hear the difference between the phrasing of the different words.